WELCOME TO THE COURSE

 Don't forget - Umeå has cold winters, so pack accordingly with a warm jacket, warm shoes, gloves and hat.Close

 Moving to a new country with an unfamiliar language, culture and customs can be a challenge.
 We would like to help you and ease that challenge so that you can focus on your studies.
-Therefore, we would like to offer you the possibility to take part in our Orientation, which begins a few days before the start of the term (Autumn) or the same day as the term starts (Spring).Close
+Therefore, we would like to offer you the possibility to take part in our Orientation, which begins a few days before the start of the semester (Autumn) or the same day as the semester starts (Spring).Close

 I want to learn more about my user account (Umu-id)